searxng/searxng/docs/android_termux.rst

 Android / Termux Installation
 =============================

 It is possible to run SearXNG on Android devices using the Termux app, turning your mobile phone into a private self-hosted search engine.
-This platform is ideal for:

-- Privacy enthusiasts
-- Self-hosters
-- Developers and cybersecurity learners
-- Repurposing old Android phones

 .. note::
    This setup is somewhat advanced and not all search engines will work on Android.
 Community support is limited.